jtm2021/keto-bubble/README.md

 ## Deployment ##
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+    - Open a web browser (like Chrome, Firefox or Edge)
+    - Login to Github and locate repositories.
     - In the GitHub repository, navigate to the Settings tab.
-    - From the source section drop-down menu, select the main Branch.
+    - Go to pages tab and from the source section drop-down menu, select the main Branch and then click save button.
-    - Once the main branch has been selected, the page provided a link the completed website.
+    - Once the main branch has been selected and saved, the page provided a link the completed website.
 The live link can be found here - https://jtm2021.github.io/keto-bubble/

 <br>